-1. Exercise a little each day.
+1. Exercise a Little Each Day

-Moderate exercise lowers your risk of heart attack by 30% to 50%.
-Aim for 30 minutes of aerobic exercise at least 5 days a week.
-On the other 2 days, strength train.
-If it's too much, break it into small chunks, and build up your time.
-Try a 15-minute walk in the morning and another before lunch.
+Moderate physical activity lowers your chances of getting a heart attack by 30% to 50%.
+Aim for 30 minutes of exercise that gets your heart pumping at least 5 days a week.
+Brisk walking or swimming are some good choices.
+On the other 2 days, do strength training, like lifting weights.

-2. Set a reasonable goal for weight loss.
+2. Set a Reasonable Goal for Weight Loss

-4. Eat well.
+4. Eat Well

-6. Eat a little chocolate.
+6. Eat a Little Chocolate

-Several studies show that people who eat chocolate more than once a week lower their risk of heart disease by almost 40%, of diabetes by about 30%, and of stroke by about 30%.
-Until researchers determine the amount of chocolate that lowers risk, keep your portions small so you don’t gain weight and work your heart harder.
+Several studies show that people who eat it more than once a week lower their risk of heart disease by almost 40% and stroke by about 30%.
+Go for dark chocolate, and make sure the ingredients are at least 70% cacao.
+It's filled with nutrients that help protect your ticker.